numlims/fhirbuild/readme.md

 type                          the sample's type (material, CIT etc)
 ```

-todo centrifugation values

 csv input column names for observation:

 ```
-cmp_[...]            put your messwerte codes here, one column per code, each prefixed with 'cmp_' (for component field in fhir) effective_date_time           sollte das datetime heissen? id_[SAMPLEID|EXTSAMPLEID|...]  a sample id methodname            the messprofile name method                the messprofile code sender                the EINS_CODE subject_psn           a patient id
+cmp_[...]                     put your messwerte codes here, one column
+                              per code, each prefixed with 'cmp_' (for component field in fhir) effective_date_time           sollte das datetime heissen? id_[SAMPLEID|EXTSAMPLEID|...] a sample id methodname                    the messprofile name method                        the messprofile code sender                        the EINS_CODE subject_psn                   a patient id
 ```

 csv input columns for patient: